azzamsa/awesome-cl-software/README.md

 ### Audio

 - [OpusModus](http://opusmodus.com/) - a comprehensive computer-aided environment for the whole work of music composition.
 [Proprietary].
-- [Open Music](https://github.com/openmusic-project/OM6) - a visual programming, computer-aided composition environment.
-[GPL3][2].
 - [OM7](https://github.com/openmusic-project/om7) - a new implementation of the OpenMusic visual programming and computer-aided composition environment including a number of improvements on graphical interface, computational mode, and connection to external software libraries.
 [GPL3][2].
-- [csound](https://github.com/csound/csound) - A sound and music computing system.
-Includes CFFI and FFI interfaces for Common Lisp.
-- [Common Music](https://github.com/ormf/cm) - the repository of an
-ancient version of Common Music (version 2.12.0), the presumably last version which ran on Common Lisp dating from around 2007-09, before work on Common Music shifted to (scheme-based) cm3.
+- [Common Music](https://github.com/ormf/cm) - the repository of an ancient version of Common Music (version 2.12.0), the presumably last version which ran on Common Lisp dating from around 2007-09, before work on Common Music shifted to (scheme-based) cm3.
-- [Incudine](http://incudine.sourceforge.net/) -  Music/DSP programming environment for Common Lisp.
+- [Incudine](https://github.com/titola/incudine) -  Music/DSP programming environment for Common Lisp.
 Useful to design software synthesizers or sound plugins from scratch.
 It is also a compositional tool that allows to produce high quality sounds controllable at the sample level, defining and redefining the digital signal processors and the musical structures on-the-fly.
-- [CLM](https://ccrma.stanford.edu/software/clm/) - Common Lisp Music is a music synthesis and signal processing package in the Music V family.
-It provides much the same functionality as Stk, Csound, SuperCollider, PD, CMix, cmusic, and Arctic — a collection of functions that create and manipulate sounds, aimed primarily at composers (in CLM's case anyway).
-- [PWGL](http://www2.siba.fi/PWGL/) - A Visual Programming Language for Music and Sound.
 - [Shuffletron](https://github.com/ahefner/shuffletron) - a search-based music player for the terminal.
 MIT-style licence.
 - [Ernestine](https://github.com/nlamirault/ernestine) - Ernestine is a music management application in McClim.
 [MIT].
+- [CLM](https://ccrma.stanford.edu/software/clm/) - Common Lisp Music is a music synthesis and signal processing package in the Music V family.
+It provides much the same functionality as Stk, Csound, SuperCollider, PD, CMix, cmusic, and Arctic — a collection of functions that create and manipulate sounds, aimed primarily at composers (in CLM's case anyway).
+- [Open Music](https://github.com/openmusic-project/OM6) - a visual programming, computer-aided composition environment.
+[GPL3][2].
+- [PWGL](http://www2.siba.fi/PWGL/) - A Visual Programming Language for Music and Sound.

 ### Blogging